 Barry has also written many novels including TO NICK A GOOD BODY, END PRODUCT, TALES OF THE REDUNDANCE KID, A SERIES OF DEFEATS, STICKY WICKET,THE BIRDDOG TAPES and THE MICKEY MOUSE AFFAIR and DEATH ON SUNSET.
 Other books include THE GOOD NIGHT IN GUIDE, 100 BEST FILMS OF THE TWENTIETH CENTURY, BARRY NORMAN’S VIDEO GUIDE and THE RADIO TIMES FAMILY VIDEO GUIDE and his memoirs “AND WHY NOT”.

-In 1998 Barry was wooed and won by Sky Premiere who recognised the value to them when launching their new movie channels of securing the services of Britain’s best known and most popular film critic.
+In 1998 Barry was wooed and won by Sky Premiere who recognized the value to them when launching their new movie channels of securing the services of Britain’s best known and most popular film critic.
 He presented BARRY NORMAN’S FILM NIGHT for the next three years.
+Here you can find all daily news celebrity gossip.